-This page is an overview of how to use the plugin, the basic concepts that will help you use Builderius more efficiently.
+This page contains a short text-based overview of how to use the plugin, the basic concepts that will help users to use Builderius more efficiently.

 There are buttons

-There are modules-containers, e.g. Row, Column, which can host other modules.
+There are modules-containers, e.g. HTML Element, Form, which can host other modules.
 Hovering over the item in the Tree reveals additional management buttons:

 +for adding modules/layouts as a child for the targeted module